Tips for Making Travel in Australia Less Expensive

 7. Watch Groupon for accommodation deals.
 Once you’re a month or two out from your trip, sign up to Groupon Australia and get the email alerts for their travel deals.
 You’ll find lots of city hotels on for 1-2 night stays as well as longer stays in holiday destinations like the Sunshine Coast and Gold Coast.

-10. Search for coupons and vouchers. -Supermarket dockets in Australia have really great coupons on the back for local attractions, cheap eats and discount hotels.
+10. Search for coupons and vouchers. -Supermarket dockets (receipts) in Australia have really great coupons on the back for local attractions, cheap eats and discount hotels.
+You’ll almost always get a fuel voucher on your supermarket docket too.
 Entertainment books are also a great source for vouchers for dining and activities if you can get your hands on one (you might need a local to help you).
 Look on Groupon for activities and dining vouchers too.

 Got any more tips for making travel in Australia less expensive?